The page has been translated by Gen AI.

 Reference

-• Repository default policy input items are used for the default (initial) policy settings of Images created in the Repository.
-(Acts as a policy setting template applied when creating an Image)
+• The Repository default policy input fields are used to set the default (initial) policy for Images created in the Repository.
+(They serve as a policy configuration template applied when an Image is created.)

-• This setting can be changed on the detail view screen after creating a Repository, and from the Image created after changing the Repository default policy input items, it will be set to the changed policy.
-The Image policy created before the change will not be changed.
+• This setting can be changed on the detail view screen after creating a Repository, and images created after modifying the Repository’s default policy entries will be configured with the updated policy.
+Images created before the change will retain their original policy.

-• The default policy set on the Image can be modified in the Image detail screen.
+• The default policy set for the Image can be modified on the Image detail screen.

 1. Summary Check the detailed information and estimated billing amount generated in the panel, and click the Create button.

-• When creation is complete, check the created resources on the Repository List page.
+• Once creation is complete, check the created resources on the Repository List page.

-Repository service can view and edit the full resource list and detailed information.
-Repository Detail page consists of Detailed Information, Tags, Work History tabs.
+Repository service allows you to view and edit the full list of resources and detailed information.
+The Repository Details page consists of Details, Tags, Activity History tabs.

-To view repository details, follow the steps below.
+To view the repository details, follow these steps.

-3. Repository List page, click the resource (Repository) for which you want to view detailed information.
+3. On the Repository List page, click the resource (Repository) to view detailed information.
 You will be taken to the Repository Details page.

 • Repository Details page displays the repository’s status information and detailed information, and consists of Details, Tags, Activity History tabs.